btsecom/docs/source/fix/en/index.html.md

 | 54 | Side        | 1        | "1": buy; "2": sell                   |
 | 55 | Symbol      | BTC-USD  | Symbol name                           |

 The server will respond with an ExecutionReport (8) with ExecType=I (OrderStatus) with the requested order or orders.
 Only one of OrderID (37) and OrigClOrdID (41) should be provided.
-If both OrderId (37) and OrigClOrdID (41) are passed, only OrderId (37) would be applied.
+If both OrderId (37) and OrigClOrdID (41) are provided, only OrderId (37) would be applied.
 When there are no open orders, the server will include Text (58) of "No open orders".

 ## Execution Report (8)